SummaryRead the full fact sheet

-Whenever UV levels reach 3 or higher, a combination of sun protection measures (hats, clothing, sunscreen, shade, and if practical, sunglasses) is needed.
 Don't just wait for hot and sunny days to use sun protection – UV can still be damaging even on cool, cloudy days.
+Whenever UV levels reach 3 or higher, use a combination of sun protection measures (hats, clothing, sunscreen, shade and, if practical, sunglasses).

-The sun protection times indicate when the UV level is forecast to be 3 or higher.
-Find the daily sun protection times for your location on the free SunSmart app, online at or at the Bureau of Meteorology.
+Find the daily sun protection times for your location on the free SunSmart app, online at SunSmart or at the Bureau of Meteorology.
 There is also a free SunSmart widget available on the SunSmart website.

-Check the sun protection times each day and use a combination of the five sun protection measures during those times.
+Check the sun protection times each day and use a combination of the 5 sun protection steps during those times.

-During the sun protection times, remember to use a combination of five sun protection measures – slip, slop, slap, seek and slide.
+During the sun protection times, remember to use a combination of 5 sun protection measures – slip, slop, slap, seek and slide.